-Applications for AMA, CSP, EQIP, GRP, and WHIP are accepted by NRCS on a continuous basis throughout the year with periodic cutoff dates to evaluate, rank, and prioritize applicants.
+Applications for AMA, CSP, and EQIP are accepted by NRCS on a continuous basis throughout the year with periodic cutoff dates to evaluate, rank, and prioritize applicants.
 See Program Application Dates and Deadlines.

 Applications may be submitted in person, scanned and e-mailed (must include signature), faxed or mailed to their local USDA Service Centers.
 Application forms are available at your local USDA Service Center or from our Pennsylvania NRCS website.
 People are encouraged to apply early to increase likelihood of being offered a contract.

 Applicants must be able to show they have control of the land for the life of the contract.
 For rented or leased land, a simple form is available to document this.
 Financial assistance eligibility is contingent on not starting the practice before having an approved contract.

 Agricultural Management Assistance Program

 Environmental Quality Incentives Program

 Eligibility criteria for entering into a Conservation Program Contract (CPC) are established by Congress in the Farm Bill and vary by conservation program.
 The specific requirements can be found by visiting your local NRCS field office and a summary is also posted on the NRCS web site under "Programs".
 It is the applicant’s responsibility to submit the required documentation.

 Applicants must have control of the land for the term of the proposed contract.
 “Control” is defined as possession of the land by ownership, written lease, or other legal agreement.

 Applicants must comply with the provisions for protecting the interests of the tenants, which includes the provisions for sharing payments.
 Before any tenant can be excluded from a contract, written consent must be obtained.

 AMA, CSP, and EQIP applicants must be engaged in agricultural production (including forestry) or have an interest in the agricultural operation associated with the land being offered for enrollment.